Faiz-Iqbal/Travel-agent-system-in-Java/README.md

 # Travel-agent-system-in-Java
 A system for a travel agency which uses a graph library to represent airline data, and supports searching based on criteria of the travel agent sets.
-This Project was part of a coursework for Data Structures & Algorithms

 ## Prerequisite Libraries
 ### - JGraphT